1. Qualitative thought theory.

 John wrote the following in one of his books.
 “In praying for a person, the effect of spiritual healing is not related to the number of cells in the body....
 Thus...comparing various tests, one notices that there is no loss of effect...as long as one can conceive of the ‘patient’ as a conceptual whole.”
 (The Quiet Revolution, 1980, pages 76 - 78.)

-Praying for many as one could be conceived of this way.
-Prayer stabilizes the norms of a system as the whole patient.
+Praying for many as one could be conceptualized this way: Prayer stabilizes the norms of a system.
+By extension, prayer could potentially stabilize a larger eco-system conceived of as the whole patient.

 Spindrift is a fresh look at "Observe how the lilies of the field grow."
 (Matthew 6:28, New American Standard.)